Fulop-Krisztian/netconfigs/Misc/Github note tempate.md

 > Negative potential consequences of an action.

-codeblock (hard to type on Hungarian keyboard)
+codeblock (hard to type on Hungarian keyboard (meaning I can never remember the keys))

 ```